fish-shell/fish-shell/doc_src/terminal-compatibility.rst

 Some must be implemented to enable basic functionality, while others enable optional features and may be ignored by the terminal.

-The terminal must be able to parse Control Sequence Introducer (CSI) commands, Operating System Commands (OSC) and optionally Device Control Strings (DCS).
+The terminal must be able to parse Control Sequence Introducer (CSI) commands, Operating System Commands (OSC) and :ref:`optionally <term-compat-dcs-gnu-screen>` Device Control Strings (DCS).
 These are defined by ECMA-48.
 If a valid CSI, OSC or DCS sequence does not represent a command implemented by the terminal, the terminal must ignore it.